Breaking Down Our Sheet Plastics

 * The cost of Acrylic fluctuates based on color.
 It will still stay in the same ballpark but colored options tend to be slightly costlier.

 Here is a price comparison using an identical part for all of the different plastics we offer.
 One major thing to keep in mind if you are deciding on a plastic based on cost alone is the material thickness.
 The thicknesses you see listed above are the thinnest options we offer in each material at the time of writing this article.
 Additionally, certain plastics as we’ve explained above are inherently weaker than others meaning you might need to increase your material thickness to match the strength of another material which could drastically change the price.
-If price to strength is your biggest concern, we strongly recommend playing around with our instant quotes in addition to reading up on the material properties to decide not only which material would be best for you but also which thickness would match your needs to get the best bang for your buck.
+If price to strength is your biggest concern, we strongly recommend playing around with our instant pricing in addition to reading up on the material properties to decide not only which material would be best for you but also which thickness would match your needs to get the best bang for your buck.

 Manufacturing Process